ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 #### Quick fixes for documentation

-The code actions below are available for documentation.
+The following quick fixes are available for documentation.

-- `Document this`: Add the documentation to the closest documentable node.
+- `Document this`: Add the documentation to the closest node that can be documented.
 - `Update documentation`: Update the existing documentation when parameters are missing or not documented.
 This depends on the warning diagnostics issued by the compiler.

   <img src="https://github.com/wso2/docs-ballerina-visual-studio-code-plugin/blob/main/en/docs/img/quick-fixes-for-documentation.gif?raw=true" width="100%" />

 #### Quick fixes for incompatible types

-The code actions below are available for incompatible types.
+The following quick fixes are available for incompatible types.

 - `Change variable type`: Change the type of variable.
 - `Add type cast`: Add a type cast for the incompatible type.